 A maximum of 4MJ per lap can be returned to the MGU-K and from there to the drivetrain - that’s ten times more than was possible with KERS, the ‘bolt-on’ recovery system ERS replaced in 2014.
 That means drivers have access to an additional 160bhp or so for approximately 33 seconds per lap.

-For regulatory reasons the power unit is deemed to consist of six separate elements, of which four of each are available to each driver per season before they are penalised.
-The elements are the four ERS components, plus the internal combustion engine and the turbocharger.
-Should a driver use more than four of any one component he faces a grid penalty ranging from 10 to five places.
+For regulatory reasons the power unit is deemed to consist of six separate elements.
+These are the four ERS components, plus the internal combustion engine and the turbocharger.
+Should a driver use more than their permitted allocation of any one component he faces a grid penalty ranging from 10 to five places.

 During a race drivers may use steering wheel controls to switch to different power unit settings, or to change the rate of ERS energy harvest.
 Such changes are controlled and regulated by the standard electrical control unit (ECU), mandatory on all F1 cars.
 But for all the things the driver can change from the cockpit, one thing he can’t do is start his own car.
 Unlike road cars, Formula One cars do not have their own onboard starting systems so separate starting devices have to be used to start engines in the pits and on the grid.